 The Painted Lady influx continues with 22 on the Estate today.

-Counts of 18 Marbled White, 15 Meadow Browns, and 20 Small Skippers all in the Whitehouse show what can be achieved when the weather decides to play ball.
+Counts of 18 Marbled Whites, 15 Meadow Browns, and 20 Small Skippers all in the Whitehouse show what can be achieved when the weather decides to play ball.
 Our first Essex Skipper of the year was also picked out.

 A Clouded Yellow was a nice surprise along the path between Little Gully and the Estate Beach.
 Though it was still too cloudy to do the BMS transect there were good numbers around mid morning.

 A good count of 15 Large Skippers on the Estate today.